Dreaming381/Latios-Framework/Documentation~/Core/README.md

     Under the hood, I use generic components to modify the Entity archetypes.
     Expect them to not work with a lot of query and archetype sugar.
 I do try to make them blend in where I can though.
--   `SyncPointPlaybackSystem` uses `Allocator.Persistent` instead of
-    `World.UpdateAllocator`.
-(Fixed in 0.6)
--   Unmanaged systems do not support automatic dependency management features, due to them being unable to receive an external `NativeContainer` while in Burst.
-(Fixed in 0.6)
--   `ISystemShouldUpdate` and `ISystemNewScene` do not work correctly with `SystemState` lambdas.
 -   Automatic dependency management for `latiosWorld.SyncPoint` and collection components do not function correctly when used inside `OnStartRunning()` or `OnStopRunning()`.
 This is due to a bug in `SystemBase` which assumes no exceptions occur inside these methods.
--   Custom containers do not yet support custom allocators.
 -   Compile errors are generated when using .Net Framework.
 Use .Net Standard.
--   IL2CPP only works in builds in Unity 2021 LTS and requires the IL2CPP Code Generation to use the “Faster (smaller) builds” option.
+-   IL2CPP requires the IL2CPP Code Generation to use the “Faster (smaller) builds” option.
+-   Fluent Queries do not work in Burst, though you can use them in an `ISystem` which Burst-compiles the `OnUpdate()` method.
+-   Blackboard Entities do not retain blob asset reference counts.
+-   Scene Management does not have an updated `CurrentScene` component when `OnNewScene()` callbacks are invoked.

 ## Near-Term Roadmap